-Raised and educated in Japan, Masae earned a graduate Certificate in Executive and Professional Coaching from the University of Texas’s School of Management and Organizational Behavior Studies, accredited by International Coach Federation (ICF).
+Raised and educated in Japan, Masae earned a graduate Certificate in Executive and Professional Coaching from the University of Texas’s School of Management and Organizational Behavior Studies.
 She is now recognized by ICF as a Professional Certified Coach (PCC).
+She recently gained a Hogan assessment certification.
 Masae is equally able to coach in Japanese and English.

 Masae’s initial employment was at the Akasaka Prince Hotel, after which she moved to the Tokyo office of Ferrero, the Italian confectioner, to become logistics manager.
 Her responsibilities included marketing and sales as well as logistics, and included working closely with Glico, an Osaka-based alliance partner of Ferrero, to plan strategies for marketing, sales, and importing.
 When Ferrero tripled its size within one year, Masae took the lead in reducing employment costs by, among other things, revising its logistical systems.
 Her responsibilities frequently took her to Italy, Belgium, Luxemburg, Australia, and Hong Kong.
 After 13 years, Masae left Ferrero and moved to Los Angeles to accept a position as a market researcher with Nesstech International.
 A few years later, she returned to Tokyo and became an independent market consultant, helping expanding companies to develop new markets, identify global trends, and adapt products.
 For example, she assisted the manufacturer of the SteamFast steam cleaner to adjust its product for Japanese users, leading to millions of dollars in sales.